-- 5.1 Act or PIDA means the Public Interest Disclosure Act. - 5.2 Chief Executive means the President. - 5.3 Designated Officer means the senior official(s) designated to receive requests for advice and receive and investigate Disclosures under the Act and ensure that instructions are available to current and former Employees about PIDA, this Policy and the Procedures. - 5.4 Discloser means an Employee or former Employee of UNBC who makes a Disclosure of Wrongdoing or seeks advice about making a disclosure under the Act. - 5.5 Disclosure means a Disclosure of Wrongdoing made by a Discloser in accordance with the Act. - 5.6 Employee means current and former Employees of UNBC, and for the purpose of this Policy and its Procedures also includes current and former members of the Board of Governors, volunteers, and Service Providers to the extent appropriate in the context.
+- 5.1 Act or PIDA means the Public Interest Disclosure Act. - 5.2 Chief Executive means the President. - 5.3 Designated Officer means the senior official(s) designated to receive requests for advice and receive and investigate Disclosures under the Act and ensure that instructions are available to Employees about PIDA, this Policy and the Procedures. - 5.4 Discloser means an Employee who makes a Disclosure of Wrongdoing or seeks advice about making a disclosure under the Act. - 5.5 Disclosure means a Disclosure of Wrongdoing made by a Discloser in accordance with the Act. - 5.6 Employee means current and former Employees of UNBC, and for the purpose of this Policy and its Procedures also includes current and former members of the Board of Governors.

 - 5.7 Reprisal is defined under section 31(1) of PIDA.
-A person must not take or threaten to take any of the following measures of Reprisal against an Employee, or counsel or direct that any of the following measures of Reprisal be taken against an Employee, by reason that the Employee has, in good faith, made a request for advice, a Disclosure or a complaint about a Reprisal or cooperated with an investigation under this Act: - a disciplinary measure; - a demotion; - a termination of employment; - any measure that adversely affects the Employee's employment or working conditions. - 5.8 Respondent means a person alleged or found to have committed Wrongdoing. - 5.9 Service Provider means a person or company retained under contract to perform services for the University. - 5.10 Supervisor means: - 5.10.1 for Employees, the Employee's administrator, manager or Supervisor, as applicable; - 5.10.2 for Board members and the President, the Chair of the Board of Governors. - 5.11 Wrongdoing is defined in section 7(1) of PIDA as follows: - 5.11.1 a serious act or omission that, if proven, would constitute an offence under an enactment of British Columbia or Canada; - 5.11.2 an act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of an Employee's duties or functions; - 5.11.3 a serious misuse of public funds or public assets; - 5.11.4 gross or systemic mismanagement; - 5.11.5 knowingly directing or counselling a person to commit a Wrongdoing described in subsections 5.10.1 to 5.10.4.
+A person must not take or threaten to take any of the following measures of Reprisal against an Employee, or counsel or direct that any of the following measures of Reprisal be taken against an Employee, by reason that the Employee has, in good faith, made a request for advice, a Disclosure or a complaint about a Reprisal, or cooperated with an investigation under this Act. - a disciplinary measure; - a demotion; - a termination of employment; - any measure that adversely affects the Employee's employment or working conditions. - 5.8 Respondent means a person alleged or found to have committed Wrongdoing. - 5.9 Service Provider means a person or company retained under contract to perform services for the University. - 5.10 Supervisor means:

+5.10.1 for Employees, the administrator who oversees an employee's work.

+5.10.2 for Board members and the President, the Chair of the Board of Governors.

+- 5.11 Wrongdoing is defined in section 7(1) of PIDA as follows: - 5.11.1 a serious act or omission that, if proven, would constitute an offence under an enactment of British Columbia or Canada; - 5.11.2 an act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of an Employee's duties or functions; - 5.11.3 a serious misuse of public funds or public assets; - 5.11.4 gross or systemic mismanagement; - 5.11.5 knowingly directing or counselling a person to commit a Wrongdoing described in subsections 5.11.1 to 5.11.4.